nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 ```

 With up to 12 days running in parallel, a full month takes approximately 10 minutes.
 For
-anything longer, use the submission script in the next dropdown.
+anything much longer, use the submission script in the next dropdown.
 ::::

-::::{dropdown} Submission script (multi-month or multi-year runs)
+::::{dropdown} Submission script

 The following script loops over all days in a year range, runs up to 12
 `nemo_to_hycom.sh` processes in parallel, and skips dates where output
 already exists.
 The limit of 12 is memory-based: each job uses ~16 GB peak RAM,
 and 12 × 16 GB = 192 GB requested via `--mem-per-cpu=16GB`.
+Unlike the interactive
+`devel` session, `preproc` bills only for the resources requested rather than a
+full node, making it more economical for longer runs.
 Copy source files from the
 login node as described above before submitting.

 **Submit the job**